-Summary and historical: I have 32 years of information technology experience in a broad array of industries including telecommunications, cellular, print and electronic media, internet and hosting services, software development, network deployment and service provisioning to name a few.
+Summary and historical: I have 34 years of software engineering and information technology experience in industries including telecommunications, cellular, newspaper and book publishing, internet and hosting services, cellular network deployment and service provisioning to name a few.

 I program now exclusively in Python but was once experienced in a number of software development platforms including: Perl, Java, PHP and C. I was once fluent in the GNU open source software development environment.
-I also have experience in legacy software development such as Cobol, Pascal and Basic derivations and dialects as well as assembler languages such as 68K, x86 (MASM) and DEC Macro-32.
+I also have experience in legacy software development such as Cobol, Pascal and Basic derivations and dialects as well as assembler languages such as MC68K, x86 (MASM) and HP/DEC/VAX Macro-32.
 You’re really digging if you are looking for those but I still know how to work with these products.
-I still own a DEC VAX too.
+I still own several DEC MicroVAXes.

-I work with MySQL as a programmer and sometimes administrator but I am not a Database Administrator.
+I work with MySQL/MariaDB as a programmer and sometimes administrator but I am not a Database Administrator.
 I am coming up to speed with Python 3.x and Django framework.
-Lots of experience with Apache 2.x (14 years).
-I have done lots of legacy stuff with web and Perl.
-Lots of Apache tuning.
+15 years of Apache and web servers.
+25 years of HTML.
+I have done lots of legacy stuff with PHP and Perl (CGI and mod_).
 Proxies, web accelerators and caching, Squid, NGINX and HAproxy.
 Load balancers and Content switches like Arrowpoint/Cisco CSS.

 Professionally I posses a broad background with a number of host operating systems including: Linux, IRIX (SGI), Sun Solaris (up to v10), IBM AIX (up to v4), OpenVMS (v4.x-7.x) and FreeBSD (v4.7-5.x) and OpenBSD (all).